Champs again: Villanova tops Creighton to win Big East title

 The winner was going to come down to whichever team could make a few shots in succession after a dreary start to the game.
 The Bluejays got going first when Alex O’Connell hit a 3 for a 41-39 lead and waved his arms to cheering fans down the court.
 Kalkbrenner dunked and unleashed a guttural yell as he ran to midcourt and was mobbed by teammates.

-The Wildcats weren’t done yet.
-Caleb Daniels fell into Villanova’s bench as he got fouled on a go-ahead 3-pointer with 4:08 remaining.
-He missed the free throw, leaving Villanova ahead by one.

-Creighton went back in front before Gillespie, a fifth-year senior, bailed out the Wildcats.
+Gillespie, a fifth-year senior, was the one who bailed out the Wildcats.

-“This is why I came back,” he said as he held his tournament MVP trophy.
+“It’s really all I can think about, is how grateful I am to be with these guys again,” he said.

 It started to become clear with each clang why Creighton can’t win the big one in New York.
 The Bluejays missed all 13 3-point attempts in the first half.
 O’Connell was the worst offender; he went 0 for 5.
 And the 3 was in Trey Alexander’s name only — he missed three.
 Creighton even missed two of its four free-throw attempts.

 These were not the same Bluejays who outscored top-seeded Providence 31-2 in about 10 1/2 minutes during a 27-point rout a night earlier in the semifinals.
 Creighton shot 32% on 3s this season.
-That percentage, any percentage above 0, would have put the Bluejays into the lead at halftime.
+That percentage, any percentage above 0, would have given the Bluejays the lead at halftime.

+“We just had a night where nobody could make one.
+And we still had a chance to win,” coach Greg McDermott said.

 The Bluejays, picked eighth in the Big East preseason poll with no starters back from last year’s Sweet 16 squad, missed 26 of 29 3-pointers.
 The Wildcats went only 8 of 32.